gribscan/gribscan/README.md

 ## library usage

-You might also be interested in using `gribscan` as a Python-library, which also enables further usecases.
+You might be interested in using `gribscan` as a Python-library, which enables further usecases.

-### buulding indices
+### building indices

-You can build an index from a single grib file (as explained above) using:
+You can build an index from a single GRIB file (as explained above) using:

 ```python
 import gribscan